 I have done a series of 30 minute talks aimed at non-

 “Whistle Stop Tour of the Solar System”

 “What Has The Space Programme Ever Done For Us?”

-If you are new to astronomy and want to learn your way around the night sky, why not come along to my Learn the Night Sky sessions at Astrophotography Courses in Banbury?
-They run at Tooley’s Boatyard once a quarter and are a fun and informal way to learn what you can see in the coming three months.
-Also at Tooley’s Boatyard I am running the beginner’s astrophotography session twice and the improvers course once in 2018.
-See the posters below for further details of mine and other guest speakers courses at Astrophotography Courses.
+If you are within travelling distance of Banbury and want to learn how to get started in astrophotography, or if you have made a start but want to improve your skills and learn how to stack images, then come along to one of my courses at Astrophotography Courses.
+The courses take place at Tooley’s Boatyard which is located just below Castle Quay shopping centre in Banbury.
+There is ample car parking in the shopping centre and the bus and train stations are nearby.
+This season I am running the beginner’s astrophotography session twice and the improvers course once.
+See the poster below for further details of mine and other guest speakers courses at Astrophotography Courses.
 For more information and to book, please visit the Astrophotography Courses website: http://astrophotographycourses.co.uk/courselist.html

 Comments from people who have attended my talks:

 “Excellent!
 Learned a lot from it.
 Nicely structured and great details with a personal touch” (Wex Photographic attendee)